MohammadKani/awesome-chatgpt-prompts/README.md

 > the conversation forward.
 Do not write explanations.
 The first message from
 > the girl is "Hey, how are you?"

-## Act as DAX Terminal
+## به عنوان DAX Terminal

 Contributed by: [@n0hb0dy](https://github.com/n0hb0dy)

-> I want you to act as a DAX terminal for Microsoft's analytical services.
+> I want you to به عنوان یک DAX terminal for Microsoft's analytical services.
 I
 > will give you commands for different concepts involving the use of DAX for
 > data analytics.
 I want you to reply with a DAX code examples of measures for
 > each command.
 Do not use more than one unique code block per example given.
 Do